PlasmaPy/PlasmaPy-Demos/2023-SULI/README.md

 ## Running the Notebook

-Once the enviroment has opened, use the following tips to use it:
+After opening each notebook, please execute the first code cell by pressing "Shift + Enter" in order to install PlasmaPy.
+After doing so, either click on the "Restart runtime" box in the output, or go to "Runtime" and select "Restart runtime":

 ![image](https://user-images.githubusercontent.com/32618747/162499118-ecdbe48d-06ed-49c7-9c76-ed0a8cc32255.png)

-After opening each notebook in Google Colab, please execute the first code cell by pressing "Shift + Enter" in order to install PlasmaPy.
-After doing so, click on the "Restart runtime" box in the output.

 # Running Examples on Binder <a name="installation_binder"></a>